 A mutual extension of the periods of notice may be contractually agreed.
 For the CEO and members of Group Management, such an extension may constitute a period of notice of up to two years on the part of ATP, including any period of notice applicable under the Danish Salaried Employees Act (Funktionærloven).
-Notice period and any severance pay cannot exceed a maximum of 24 months' pay.
+Notice periods and any potential severance pay cannot exceed a maximum of 24 months' pay.